jdegand/interior-consultant/README.md

 ## Features

 This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
 The [challenge](https://devchallenges.io/challenges/Jymh2b2FyebRTUljkNcb) was to build an application to complete the given user stories.

+## Thoughts

+Used gap with flexbox on the navbar vs adding margin on ul > *.

+Adding the id to the nav for accessibility caused specificity issue when hiding the nav items.

+Would have been much easier to give the card a fixed width and height.

+Need to look into semantic html for cards.

+If you change the card div wrapper to a section, the css breaks and the card is not overlapping the image.

 ## Useful Resources